-After $50 billion deal spree, China's HNA sets out to clear ownership questions
+After $50 bln deal spree, China's HNA sets out to clear ownership questions

 "Our ownership structure changes from time to time, and those filings are out-of-date," a spokesperson for HNA said.

-HNA described the foundation as furthering its philanthropic mission and maximizing "efforts in corporate social responsibility".
+HNA described the foundation as furthering its philanthropic mission and maximising "efforts in corporate social responsibility".
 It will eventually have 100 percent of HNA.

 According to the information provided on Monday, 12 senior HNA executives, including the group's founders, hold the 47.54 percent in the group not held by charities.
 Vice Chairman Chen Wenli holds a 3.95 percent stake, and three senior executives, including CEO Adam Tan, each holds a 2.95 percent share.